wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (d) becomes incapable of continuing to hold office under [section 200][242].

-    (2) If a property order is made in respect of a member under [section 30][514] of the Protection of Personal and Property Rights Act 1988 (which relates to temporary orders),---
+    (2) If a property order is made in respect of a member under [section 30][536] of the Protection of Personal and Property Rights Act 1988 (which relates to temporary orders),---

     *   (a) subsection (1)(d) does not apply to the member by virtue only of the making of that order; but

     *   (b) while the order remains in force, the member is deemed to have been granted leave of absence and is not capable of acting as a member of the licensing trust during that period.

-    Section 201(2): inserted, on 10 September 2008, by [section 17(3)][517] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).
+    Section 201(2): added, on 10 September 2008, by [section 17(3)][539] of the Disability (United Nations Convention on the Rights of Persons with Disabilities) Act 2008 (2008 No 64).

 ##### 202 Filling of extraordinary vacancies

 *   (1) In the event of an extraordinary vacancy in the office of an elected member of a licensing trust occurring within 12 months of the date fixed for the next triennial election of members, the trust may by resolution determine---

-    *   (a) that the vacancy shall be filled by election in the manner prescribed by the provisions in that behalf of the [Local Electoral Act 2001][511]; or
+    *   (a) that the vacancy shall be filled by election in the manner prescribed by the provisions in that behalf of the [Local Electoral Act 2001][534]; or

     *   (b) that the vacancy shall not be filled until the next triennial election of members is held; or

     *   (c) that the vacancy shall be filled by appointment by the trust of a person qualified to be elected as a member.

-    (2) Every resolution of a licensing trust under this section shall have effect according to its tenor notwithstanding anything to the contrary in the [Local Electoral Act 2001][511].
+    (2) Every resolution of a licensing trust under this section shall have effect according to its tenor notwithstanding anything to the contrary in the [Local Electoral Act 2001][534].

     (3) Every person appointed by a licensing trust under this section shall for all purposes be deemed to have been elected to fill the vacancy.

-    (4) [Section 117][520] of the Local Electoral Act 2001 shall apply in respect of any extraordinary vacancy in the office of an elected member of the trust in any case where subsection (1) does not apply in respect of that vacancy.
+    (4) [Section 117][542] of the Local Electoral Act 2001 shall apply in respect of any extraordinary vacancy in the office of an elected member of the trust in any case where subsection (1) does not apply in respect of that vacancy.

     (5) Any member elected or appointed to fill any extraordinary vacancy shall hold office only for the unexpired portion of the term of office of that member's predecessor.

-    Section 202(1)(a): amended, on 1 July 2001, by [section 151][512] of the Local Electoral Act 2001 (2001 No 35).
+    Section 202(1)(a): amended, on 1 July 2001, by [section 151][535] of the Local Electoral Act 2001 (2001 No 35).

-    Section 202(2): amended, on 1 July 2001, by [section 151][512] of the Local Electoral Act 2001 (2001 No 35).
+    Section 202(2): amended, on 1 July 2001, by [section 151][535] of the Local Electoral Act 2001 (2001 No 35).

-    Section 202(4): amended, on 1 July 2001, by [section 151][512] of the Local Electoral Act 2001 (2001 No 35).
+    Section 202(4): amended, on 1 July 2001, by [section 151][535] of the Local Electoral Act 2001 (2001 No 35).

 ##### 203 Ouster of office